 When you run a macro from MacroVault, Editor's ToolKit Plus presents the option to run the macro on the active document, all open documents, or all documents in a folder.
-It also lets you choose which parts of a document to use:
+As with other batch processes, it also lets you choose which parts of a document to use and how to track revisions.